NYPD officer, suspect killed in the Bronx

+The NYPD identfied the police officer as 33-year-old Brian Mulkeen, who was rushed to the hospital where he later died.

-NYPD Chief of Department Terence Monahan said at a press conference at Jacobi Medical Center that the officer was shot during a struggle with a 27-year-old just after midnight near the Edenwald Houses at East 229th Street and Laconia Avenue.
+Chief of Department Terence Monahan said at a press conference at Jacobi Medical Center that the shooting happened just after midnight near the Edenwald Houses at East 229th Street and Laconia Avenue.

-NYPD Police Officer Brian Mulkeen, 33, was rushed to the hospital where he later died.

-The 27-year-old suspect was shot by other officers and died at the scene near the Edenwald Houses.
+NYPD officers assigned to the Bronx borough anti-crime unit were patrolling the streets around East 229th Street.
+Officials said they were there because gang activity, which included recent shootings in that area.
+Behind that location, three officers in one police car got out of their vehicle to question a man.
+The man fled and foot pursuit ensued.

+As Officer Mulkeen and his partner attempted to apprehend the man, a violent struggle on the ground began.
+On a body-worn camera, Officer Mulkeen can be heard yelling, "He's reaching for it, he's reaching for it."

 NYPD Police Officer Brian Mulkeen, a 33-yr-old Bronx cop, was killed about 12:30 am while doing the courageous work NYers needed him to do.
 He served for nearly 7 years.
 There is no worse a moment in our profession than this.
 Pls keep Brian’s family & colleagues in your thoughts. pic.twitter.com/X1ucOusI77— Commissioner O’Neill (@NYPDONeill) September 29, 2019

+Earlier on Saturday night, Officer Mulkeen arrested a male in possession of a gun in the very same precinct.

-Flanked by New York City Mayor Bill de Blasio, Monahan called the officer "brave," and said he was doing "a job that New Yorkers needed him to do."
+Flanked by New York City Mayor Bill de Blasio, Monahan called the officer "a hero" and "brave," and said he was doing "a job that New Yorkers needed him to do."

 NYPD showing up to Jacobi Medical Center after an officer is shot overnight in the Bronx @ABC7NY pic.twitter.com/3u5oE83Cem— Diana Rocco ABC7 (@DianaRoccoABC7) September 29, 2019